My Love of Leftovers

 Problem is, my other half is not/Hnat a big fan.

 Even though I promised myself that I would try every bowl and salad on the Upbeet menu, I default to my usual Macro Bowl.
 Why?
 Well, it never fails me in the OMG this is the BEST thing ever category and um, do I need another reason?
-So while Kristin and I were chit-chatting in line, we get up to the counter to order and I'm suddenly not wanting to explore other options.
-My Macro Bowl never fails me - quinoa and kale, sub edamame for lentils (I'm gradually easing into a low FODMAPs plan) roasted Brussels, sweet taters, and cauli (ugh both not low FODMAPs), walnuts, miso ginger dressing and added a piece of sustainable steelhead trout.
+So while I’m in line, we get up to the counter to order and I'm suddenly not wanting to explore other options.
+My Macro Bowl never fails me - quinoa and kale, sub edamame for lentils, roasted Brussels, sweet taters, and cauli (I usually add more B sprouts or sub with beets), walnuts, miso ginger dressing and added a piece of sustainable steelhead trout.
 I could tell my body needed some viable protein (I'm really heavy plant-based cuz' that's just what feels good) and the brain could always use some omega-3's.

 I won't lie.
 I wanted to eat the entire bowl.
 And the first time I dined here, I did indeed.
 But that was because I decided to avoid practicing my mindful eating skills.
 It happens.
 No judgment.
 You learn and move on.